GerhardOfRivia/GerhardOfRivia.github.io/_posts/2017-1-16-Regex-Practice.md

 | `a+? a{2,}?` | match as few as possible
 | `ab|cd` | match ab or cd

-Get integer & deiaml numbers
+Get integer & decimal numbers

 `/(?:\d*\.)?\d+/g`